Bastet: 12 Ways to Work With the Egyptian Cat Goddess of the Home

 Today, Bastet is one of the more popular Egyptian goddesses.
 But when you look up ways to honor and work with her in your practice, there’s mostly superficial level recommendations.
 At least from my research.
+Which I plan to remedy as best I can here.
 In this article, we talk about her amazing, divine qualities and provide simple ways to work with the Egyptian cat goddess.

 Who is Bastet?
 A History of the Egyptian Cat Goddess